 Their bid for freedom has led them to an Asian women's refuge in a nearby northern town.
 But with dialogue between the generations impossible, the girls soon ask themselves how sweet freedom really is.

-A poignant story of fractured family ties, Sweet Cider is the debut play by Em Hussain.
-The play was commissioned by Tamasha following Em's outstanding work on our New Writing course.
+A poignant story of fractured family ties, SWEET CIDER was the debut play by Em Hussain.

 Credits